 - RESIN CONSTRUCTION: Made out of durable, rust-proof, all-weather polypropylene resin for exceptional durability

-- Round fire pit or fire table cover dimension: 36 inch diameter x 20 inch height.
-Come with an extra material to use as a patch kit.
+- Dimensions & Warranty - Fits round fire pit or fire table 36 inch diameter x 20 inch height.
 3 YEARS WARRANTY.

 - Made of 600D Polyester fabric with an added waterproof laminated undercoating.
 High-level double stitching sewn, all seams sealing taped can prevent tearing, fight wind and leaks.